 Avoid the Dealership Game

+Knowing car salesman tricks get through the purchase process faster and with less stress.
 Buying a new or used car can be intimidating.
-It can also be time consuming.
-It can also drain your wallet.
+It can also be time consuming and drain your wallet.
 The last time I bought a vehicle was 2001.
-That vehicle, a 2000 Chevy Tahoe still runs like a champ and looks like a beauty.
+That vehicle, a 2000 Chevy Tahoe still runs like a champ.
 I had been driving a 1996 Pontiac Bonneville which I loved and hoped to drive for many years.
-However the car developed problems and $2,000 in repairs did not fix the problems.
+However the car developed mechanical problems, and $2,000 worth of repairs did not fix the problems.

 I could have used that $2,000 as a down payment on another car, and it was a hard lesson to learn.
 The Bonneville had a vacuum-leak issue (or so I was told) and it became dangerous to drive.
 For no apparent reason the car would surge forward and I was afraid I may unintentionally run into someone or something.